Side-by-side

 A surprising fraction of enterprise SaaS depends on an installed extension to operate: Microsoft Single Sign-On Helper for Azure AD token injection, the Citrix Workspace extension for ICA session bootstrap, password-manager extensions (1Password, Bitwarden, KeePassXC) for autofill into legacy banking portals that fingerprint missing autofill triggers, Webex / Zoom launcher extensions, and DRM / signing extensions in jurisdictions that require a certificate-signing helper for tax or banking.
 Stock Playwright launches a clean profile by default — no extensions — and Chrome refuses to load any extension at all in headless mode (open Chromium issue, unresolved since 2018).
 Headed launches with --load-extension work, but many enterprise extensions detect the automation context and silently refuse to inject tokens, populate fields, or initiate handshakes.
 AIVA's real-user browser session has whatever the desktop image has installed; the extensions load and operate without knowing the human is anywhere other than at the keyboard.

 Most enterprise document workflows route through a native OS dialog at some point: Save As for a generated report, Print preview when exporting to PDF without a JS-driven download, the Open with chooser, the screen / window picker raised by getDisplayMedia, the modern File System Access API's showOpenFilePicker / showSaveFilePicker.
 These dialogs are rendered by the operating system, not the browser DOM; Playwright runs inside the browser process and has no surface to reach them. page.on('filechooser') covers the simple <input type="file"> flow, but anything that needs the user to name a file, pick a destination, choose a window to share, or navigate a folder tree is unreachable.
+Injecting JavaScript to swap the dialog for a controllable shim — the natural workaround — would mean patching the page's code at the call sites; in obfuscated or minified production JavaScript that surgery is hard-to-impossible ad hoc, and breaks on every deploy.
 AIVA operates at the OS level over VNC; the native dialog is just more pixels on the screen, recognised the same way as any other UI surface.

 A growing class of upload widgets supports only drag-and-drop from the OS file explorer and ships no <input type="file"> fallback — Discord attachments, Notion image blocks, several CMS media libraries, many internal corporate document portals.
 Playwright's setInputFiles requires a literal file input to attach the bytes to; when the page has none, there is no DOM hook to bind to at all.
 The drag source lives in an OS process outside the browser sandbox, and Playwright has no API to forge a cross-process DragEvent whose dataTransfer.files contains real bytes.
 Synthetic DragEvents constructed via page.evaluate fail on any widget that reads the actual file bytes — which is most of them, because that is the whole point.
 AIVA picks up a real file from the desktop file manager and drags it onto the page the way a user would.